Wilda Octaviana: Miss Earth Indonesia 2017 and Puteri West Kalimantan 2018

 Before competing in Puteri Indonesia 2018, Wilda competed in Miss Earth Indonesia 2017, where she won "Miss Photogenic" special award.
 In 2018, Wilda competed in the regional pageant of Puteri West Kalimantan 2018, winning the title to represent her province West Kalimantan in Puteri Indonesia 2018.

 Puteri Indonesia 2018

 Wilda represented the West Kalimantan province at Puteri Indonesia 2018.
 At the end of the event, Wilda was crowned Puteri Indonesia Pariwisata 2018 at the finals held at the Jakarta Convention Center, Jakarta, on March 9, 2018, by the outgoing titleholder of Puteri Indonesia Pariwisata 2017, Karina Nadila Niab of East Nusa Tenggara.

 The finale coronation night of Puteri Indonesia 2018 was attended by the reigning Miss Supranational 2017 – Jenny Kim of Korea as a main Guest-star.
-Wilda was crowned together with her two bestfriends, Sonia Fergina Citra as Puteri Indonesia 2018 and Vania Fitryanti Herlambang as Puteri Indonesia Lingkungan 2018.
-They're appear on the magazine cover of Tatler Indonesia together with Mooryati Soedibyo.
+Wilda was crowned together with Sonia Fergina Citra as Puteri Indonesia 2018 and Vania Fitryanti Herlambang as Puteri Indonesia Lingkungan 2018.
+They appeared on the magazine cover of Tatler Indonesia together with Mooryati Soedibyo.